felixisto/CowsAndBulls/README.md

 Must be played on a LAN network.
 This is the numerical version of the popular code-breaking game "Cows and Bulls".

+Compatible with my Android version of Cows and Bulls.

 # Main Screen
 ![alt text](https://github.com/felixisto/CowsAndBulls/blob/master/Screenshots/scrn0.png)